-The Baton Rouge Crisis Intervention Center’s upcoming 12th Annual Circle of Support Walk will be held on
+The Baton Rouge Crisis Intervention Center’s (BRCIC) 14th Annual Circle of Support Walk will be held

-and recently BRCIC has created the National Suicidology Training Center (NSTC).
-The NSTC provides education and training opportunities both nationally and internationally.
+the BRCIC has created the National Suicidology Training Center (NSTC).
+The NSTC program also

 For more information, or to add a name you wish to commemorate, contact firstname.lastname@example.org.

 Please note: The BRCIC website is not intended to provide help in a crisis.

 If you are feeling suicidal or need help for yourself or someone you know, please consult IASP's Suicide Prevention Resources to find a crisis center anywhere in the world.

 In the US, call 988 for a free suicide prevention service or visit 988lifeline.org